 It's also found in India, Pakistan and naturalized elsewhere.
-During the Mesopotamian age Nigella Sativa is one of the spices traded with other cultures, such as the Egyptians.
+During the Bronze Age Nigella sativa is one of the spices traded with other cultures.
 Spice routes follow ancient paths.
-Trade networks in the Bronze Age include the Tin Roads, Amber Roads, Steppe Trade Routs and Far East Jade Roads.

 Seeds of Nigella Sativa are among the grave goods in the tomb of Tutankhamun, who died in 1323 BCE.
 Seeds of the plant are also found in a Hittite flask of the 2nd millennium BCE.

 The seeds are used in cooking, as a spice, sometimes a substitute for cumin.
-Nigella Sativa has an array of common names including black caraway, black seed, black cumin, fennel flower, nigella, nutmeg flower, Roman coriander, black onion seed and kalonji.
+Nigella sativa has an array of common names including black caraway, black seed, black cumin, fennel flower, nigella, nutmeg flower, Roman coriander, black onion seed and kalonji.

-The Nigella Sativa plant grows up to 30 cm (12 in) tall and produces white, cream or pale blue flowers.
+The Nigella sativa plant grows up to 30 cm (12 in) tall and produces white, cream or pale blue flowers.
 The fruiting body is a bulbous growth containing many small seeds, plump and deep black.

 The seeds can be dry roasted, or ground into a powder to mix with other herbs or spices.
 In Palestine they're crushed and used in a bitter qizha paste to add zesty flavor to food.